benji77430/SpotAFan-GUI/README.md

 SpotAFan-GUI is a music downloader and player using yt-dlp and is compatible with every os by using python and a Qt interface

+**settings**

+6 differents languages included (english,french,spanish,deutsch,italiano and portugês)

+also 2 themes (dark and light)

+and the ability to change the musics' destination after download

 <img width="2394" height="1559" alt="image" src="https://github.com/user-attachments/assets/97e3bf66-8de8-4fff-afcf-6511a39ffa1e" />